-Validations on MODIS reflectance and water quality products show the capability of using MODIS products to fill the data gaps between MERIS and OLCI.
-Polymer was evaluated against the NASA operational atmospheric correction algorithm for MODIS (I2gen), both showed a systematic negative bias in the R{rs} for the bands evaluated, due to the challenges for accurately performing atmospheric correction over inland optical complex waters.
-Polymer was found to produce almost double of valid matchup numbers with in situ measurements than that of I2gen, demonstrating its capability of handling optical complex waters, and therefore adopted by us.
-In the meantime, it is admitted that there is still a risk of resulting in unnecessary masking or loss of valid data using Polymer in extremely turbid waters.
+Validation of MODIS reflectance and water quality products show the capability of using MODIS products to fill the data gaps between MERIS and OLCI for specific lakes.
+POLYMER was evaluated against the NASA operational atmospheric correction algorithm for MODIS (l2gen), with both showing systematic negative bias in the $R{\rm rs}$ for the bands evaluated, due to the challenges for accurately performing atmospheric correction over inland optical complex waters.
+POLYMER was found to produce almost double of valid matchup numbers with in situ measurements compared to l2gen, demonstrating its capability of handling optically complex waters better, and therefore adopted here.
+However, it should be noted that the validation data set does not adequately include all optical water conditions and there is risk unnecessary masking, loss or misrepresentation of LWLR with POLYMER, particularly in extremely turbid waters.

-Validation of Chla and TSM algorithms shows that the per-OWT tuning and weighted-bending procedure dramatically improved the retrieval performance compared to that of the individual algorithms.
-The overall performance of Chla and TSM algorithms for MODIS was relatively poor compared to that of MERIS, which is reasonable considering that MODIS is more prioritized to oceanic waters.
+Validation of Chl-a and TSM algorithms shows that the per-OWT tuning and weighted-bending procedure dramatically improved the retrieval performance compared to that of the individual algorithms.
+The overall performance of Chl-a and TSM algorithms for MODIS was relatively poor compared to that of MERIS, which is reasonable considering that MODIS is more prioritized to oceanic waters.

 By combining MODIS into CRDP v2, an uninterrupted global inland water quality data set can be generated.
-The current plan is to firstly include the MODIS dataset for a set of selected large lakes, which are believed to provide more reliable observations and less suffering from land adjacency effects.
-An evaluation of product consistency over time with MERIS and OLCI for selected lakes is pending, before this work can be fully expanded to all lakes in CRDP v2.
+Currently, a total of 38 lakes are selected to be provided with the MODIS dataset following primary inter-sensor evaluations with MERIS/OLCI, which are believed to provide more reliable observations and suffering less from land adjacency effects.
+Further evaluation of product consistency over time with MERIS and OLCI for selected lakes is pending, before this work can be fully expanded to all lakes in CRDP v2.0

-Finally, it should be noted that, thus far, algorithm calibration, validation and uncertainty characterisation have made use of all available data for each analysis.
+Finally, it should be noted that, thus far, algorithm calibration, validation and uncertainty characterisation have made use of all available (under license) data for each analysis.
 In future, data sets of sufficient density will need to be split into calibration and validation data sets, with the latter contributing to the characterisation of product uncertainty.